catppuccin/typst/examples/demo.typ

 Typst makes it very easy to customise the look of your documents.
 Inspiration for this project came from Catppuccin for #LaTeX [#link("https://github.com/catppuccin/latex")[#text(fill: palette.colors.blue.rgb, "link")]].
-This doument is currently using the flavor #text(fill: palette.colors.mauve.rgb, style: "italic", flavor).
+This document is currently using the flavor #text(fill: palette.colors.mauve.rgb, style: "italic", flavors.at(flavor).name).

 === Accents
 #align(center, grid(columns: 7, align: left, gutter: 1em, ..color-swatches(